ccory2004/website/_posts/2021-01-16-anderson-tournament.md

 num: 01162021-tournament
 catagory: tournament
 ---
 This tournament was great!
 William definitely improved a lot, and I got better at debating analytics and with lay judges.
+We went a total of 3-1, 11th seed in the tournament, but we did not break.

 ##### Round 1 (NEG, 2nd Speaking, Loss):